User Experience Designs for the Star Engine.

 • Core Technology Group asked me to assist with development of their prototype Base building tool, named, “RASTAR”

-• Concepts, Mockups, Wireframes, and Implementation with our internal tool, “Building Blocks” which is xml / css based
+• I provided concepts, wireframes, and early implementation with our internal tool, “Building Blocks” which is a visual scripting tool that is utilizes XML / CSS

-• Concepts and Mockups for Player version of Rastar
+• I also provided concepts and mockups for a Player Facing version of Rastar

 Results

-• Level Design and Environment artists now had a tool which could streamline the development of Outposts on Planets.
+• Level Design and Environment artists now early tool to help the development of Outposts on Planets.

 Problem Statement